mailtoraja18/100awsprojects/content/post/2018-02-11-serverless-project-lambda-integration-part-3/2018-02-11-serverless-project-lambda-integration-part-3.md

 $ aws iam put-role-policy --role-name lambda-execution-serverless --policy-name permission-log-serverless --policy-document file://log_permission_serverless.json

 ```
-After this step make a note of the `arn:aws:iam::375525124878:role/lambda-execution-serverless` fron your command window
+After this step make a note of the `arn:aws:iam::375525124878:role/lambda-execution-serverless` from your command window

 Login and review from console now !!